Interview with Jamie

-Jamie Blair Gould has been guiding tours for Europe Through the Back Door for many years, and uses his extensive food and wine expertise to bring our Italy tours the knowledge every tour member is craving.
+Jamie has been guiding Rick Steves tours for many years, and uses his extensive food and wine expertise to bring our Italy tours the knowledge every tour member is craving.

 How did you get involved in guiding?

-I've guided all my life.
-I have my own company as well called Papillon tours.
-After university I traveled around the world for seven years.
-After I got back there was nothing else I could do, so I went into tourism.
+I've guided all my life: After university I traveled around the world for seven years.
+When I got back there was nothing else I could do, so I went into tourism.
 We bought a hotel barge and lead tours that way.
-I've known Steve Smith (co-author of Rick Steves' guidebook to France) for a very long time.
+I've known Steve Smith (co-author of Rick Steves' France guidebooks) for a very long time.
 Steve suggested that I come on board and help lead Rick's tours.
 So now every year I guide 12 weeks for Rick and 12 weeks for my own company.
 My wife, Nina, also leads tours for Rick now, so we're all in the family.

 What is your favorite country, besides Italy?